person Tia Zanella

 We are going to explore a single subscription in our tenant and generate from Microsoft Azure an OSIRIS JSON document.

-OSIRIS JSON output document (trimmed):
+OSIRIS JSON output document (trimmed, --purpose audit):

 {